-I have always prided myself on being extremely skeptical, and have a very low tolerance for pseudo-scientific nonsense.
+I have a very low tolerance for pseudo-scientific nonsense, and considered myself a skeptic and an agnostic with atheistic tendencies.
 But the reports I read on NDEs made me pause and reconsider my strongly held materialist beliefs.
-I would not say that the phenomenon made me “believe” in an afterlife, or that consciousness exists outside of the body, but it certainly opened my mind to the possibility of it.
+I would not say that the phenomenon made me “believe” in an afterlife per se, or that consciousness really could exist outside of the body, but it certainly opened my mind to the possibility of it.

 My research into NDEs took me in the completely unexpected direction of psychedelics -- a subject I had never given any real thought too.
 A chance article in the New York Times on the medical benefits of psilocybin mushrooms and an interview with UFC commentator Joe Rogan on his experience with the even more powerful hallucinogen dimethyltryptamine (DMT) began to very seriously chip away at my preconceived notions about consciousness and the entire concept of spirituality.

 As I delved deeper, some of the reports coming back from those who had used psychedelics like psilocybin and DMT were truly astonishing, and in many ways echoed that of NDEs.
 They spoke of parallel worlds, the natural intelligence of the earth, and incredibly personal visions.
-These profound mystical experiences were life changing, and I couldn’t find any serious evidence that they were harmful in any way After reading more about it, it began to dawn on me that at least from a medical perspective, I had basically been lied to for decades.
-Not only were there virtually no serious side effects from taking plant hallucinogens, they were in fact serious medical benefits to using them.
+These profound mystical experiences were life changing, and I couldn’t find any serious evidence that they were harmful in any way.
+After reading more about it, it began to dawn on me that at least from a medical perspective, I had basically been lied to for decades.
+Not only were there virtually no serious side effects from taking plant hallucinogens (at least physical ones), they were in fact many potential medical benefits to using them -- particularly psychological ones.

 With growing evidence about the extraordinary medical benefits of marijuana and the green light for scientist to finally being able to study psychedelics again, the hysteria of the "War on Drugs" finally appears to be calming down.
 The shift in the cultural zeitgeist has been noticeable, with feature length pieces appearing in places like the New Yorker and the New York Times, and more and more people began to speak about them openly.
 Joe Rogan now openly discusses the use of psychedelics on his podcast, and as a regular listener I began to gain more confidence that these substances weren’t just for hippies trying to escape modern life, but tools for humans to connect with nature and heal themselves in profound ways.

 I tried a low dose of mushrooms with friends, but did not experience much other than laughing a lot and seeing some interesting geometric patterns as I nodded off to sleep.
-So a couple of months later, we got hold of a significant amount of psilocybin mushrooms (7 grams) and switched our phones off for the night in order to do significantly more than what famed psycho-naut Terence McKenna used to call the "heroic dose."
+So a couple of months later, we managed to obtain a significant amount of psilocybin mushrooms (7 grams) and switched our phones off for the night in order to do significantly more than what famed psycho-naut Terence McKenna used to call the "heroic dose."